Step 1: Your T cells are removed through a blood draw.

 - Low oxygen level

 - Blood cell count changes

 If you experience any of the symptoms listed above following your treatment, tell your doctor so that they can best evaluate the symptoms.

-Currently, CAR T-cell therapy products are only used for patients with adult B-cell non-Hodgkin’s lymphoma or childhood acute lymphoblastic leukemia who have been through two unsuccessful standard treatments.
+Currently, CAR T-cell therapy products are available for patients with Diffuse Large B-Cell lymphoma, follicular lymphoma, mantle cell lymphoma, multiple myeloma, and childhood acute lymphoblastic leukemia who have been through two or more unsuccessful standard treatments.